xapian/xapian/xapian-core/docs/replication_protocol.rst

    - 1 if the changes cannot be applied while searching is in progress.
 (This will be set if the database was modified in "DANGEROUS" mode).

-   - 2 if the changes contain a whole database copy (or at least, a copy of all active blocks in a database), in which case the changes should be used to make a brand new database.

  - A series of items:

    - A byte: 0 if there are no more items in the changeset, 1 if the next item